renickbuettner/toolchain/readme.md

 # Toolchain

 > Currently, we developed our web app with Firefox support
 > in mind.
-All Chromium engines should word fine as well.
+All Chromium engines should work fine as well.
 > Internet Explorer users may will experience layout glitches.

 ## Setup